-Let’s face it: Kids don’t always like doing assigned tasks, even if they are related to a (hopefully) fun activity, like the piano.
-Parents don’t always remember to check that their child is doing the work that is assigned.
+Let’s face it: Kids don’t always look forward to practice, even if they enjoy playing piano.
+Parents can easily get overwhelmed and forget to check if daily practice occurs.
 The result?
-Progress sometimes comes to a grinding halt.
-That is where you have the opportunity to guide your child to independent practice.
+Piano progress sometimes comes to a grinding halt.
+That is where you can guide your child to independent practice.

 Structuring the Practice Session

-If you have a younger child, consider helping to structure your child’s practice time.
+If you have a younger child, consider helping to structure her practice time.
 For a 5- or 6-year-old, this might be just 10 or 15 minutes per day.
-An 8-year-old can probably do 20 minutes per day, and a 10-year-old and above can handle a half-hour of practice, especially as she approaches intermediate repertoire.
-You can set a timer at first.
-Eventually, the child is going to get a good sense of how long practice should be.
+An 8-year-old can do 20 minutes per day, and a 10-year-old and above can handle a half-hour of practice, especially as she approaches intermediate repertoire.
+Set a timer at first.
+Eventually, the child will get a good sense of how long practice should be.

 Once this routine is established, see if your child can take it over himself.
-One thing you can do during your check-in is to make sure the entire assignment is covered.
-This typically includes some aspect of technique, like a 5-finger pattern or scale, in addition to pieces from a method book and a supplemental repertoire book.
+Once you move from monitoring to check-ins, ask if the entire assignment is covered.
+There are always several elements, like technique, theory, sight reading, and pieces.
 If you don’t understand the assignment, ask your child or your child’s instructor to describe it to you.

-As I hinted at above, kids like to practice, but they sometimes willfully neglect part of the assignment.
-In particular, they might avoid the technique and theory work.
-When I was a graduate student at Juilliard, I didn’t spend as much time on keyboard harmony as I should have.
-I wasn’t alone in my class; we wanted to spend our time practicing repertoire!
+Confession: When I was a graduate student at Juilliard, I didn’t spend as much time on keyboard harmony as I should have.
+I wasn’t alone in that regard; much of my class came minimally prepared for assignments since we wanted to spend most of our time practicing repertoire!

 Stay Interested Beyond Independence

 Even when your child has reached independence, stay interested in what she is doing.
 It can be as simple as asking to hear a piece she is playing.
 Be sure to ask once in a while if she still finds the piano fun and meaningful.
 Sometimes a child might want to explore different repertoire or a certain popular piece.
-I try to make sure that my older students have a bigger say in what they do in lessons, but it’s also up to the student to speak up.
+I allow my older students to have a more significant say in what we do in lessons, but it’s ultimately up to them to speak up.

 Awards Versus Rewards

 Intrinsic motivation leads to the student playing a piece successfully at a recital, achieving a commendation at a music festival, or achieving a long-term goal.
-Awards take the place of rewards.
-An award can be given for achieving 50 days of practice, learning all of the major five-finger patterns, or all of the two-octave scales in minor keys.
+These awards are a lot more important than a star on the page or an ice cream cone.
+An award can also be given for achieving 50 days of practice, learning all the major five-finger patterns, or all the two-octave scales in minor keys.

 Independent practice isn’t something that just happens.
-Every successful piano student has a piano parent who takes the time to be involved in practice, to some degree and in the appropriate amount.
-I’m not downplaying the role of a good teacher, but that’s just part of the equation.
-Most of the work has to be done by the student at home, in practice.
+Every successful piano student has a piano parent who takes the time to be involved to some degree and in the appropriate amount.
+The role of the piano teacher is essential, but it’s just part of the success.